 The Oklahoma NASA Space Grant Geospatial Summer Fellowship and Symposium Program provides students with opportunities to explore the use of geospatial information science in higher education learning.
-This four week online program includes hands-on GIS training, webinars and a course project (estimated at approximately 50 hours).
-Upon completion students will receive a certificate, laptop and stipend.
+This six week online program includes hands-on GIS and remote sensing training, webinars and a course project (total time estimate 96 hours).
+Upon completion students will receive a laptop and stipend.

-Participants will study under the direction of Dr. May Yuan, Brandt Professor and Edith Kinney Gaylord Presidential Professor and Director of the Center for Spatial Analysis at the University of Oklahoma.
+Participants will study under the direction of Melissa Scott, Assistant Director of Research and Education of the Center for Spatial Analysis at the University of Oklahoma.

 Twelve fellowships valued at $2000 will be competitively awarded to support student participation.
 One fellowship will be awarded to a student at each of eight Oklahoma NASA Space Grant Institutions.
 Four additional at-large fellows will be awarded from the pool of applicants to promote geospatial workforce development and diversity.
 Women and underrepresented minorities are encouraged to apply.